The Wolf of Snow Hollow-2020

 Grade: A-

-Lamberto certainly learned his craft exceptionally well and he created a terrific and gruesome horror film called Macabre (1980) which certainly lives up to its name.
+Lamberto certainly learned his craft exceptionally well, and he created a terrific, gruesome horror film, Macabre (1980), that lives up to its name.

 Nightmares anyone?

-Sadly, Bava wouldn’t remain very long in the feature film industry.
-After assisting Argento with his films throughout the 1980s Bava would move to the television industry.
+Sadly, Bava wouldn’t remain in the feature film industry for very long.
+After assisting Argento with his films throughout the 1980s, Bava would move to the television industry.
 But what a lasting impression he makes with Macabre.

 The horrific tale mixes murder, madness, and perverse (or perverted) passion.
 A lonely New Orleans wife and mother, Jane Baker, played by Bernice Stegers, carries on a torrid affair without her family’s knowledge.

-After sneaking around and causing her daughter Lucy’s (Veronica Zinny) suspicions to be aroused, a violent accident leaves her lover, Fred, dead.
+After sneaking around and arousing her daughter Lucy’s (Veronica Zinny) suspicions, a violent accident leaves her lover, Fred, dead.

 Devastated, Jane does a stint in a mental institution.
 Supposedly cured, she leaves determined to pursue her forbidden desires and ends up moving in with her dead lover’s blind brother, Robert (Stanko Molnar).